Topological insulators and geometry of vector bundles: Connection on a vector bundle

-Consider a collection of planes attached to points of some path with an orthonormal basis chosen in each plane.
-The only degree of freedom these vectors have inside the fiber is rotation.
-Thus the covariant derivatives $\nabla_\varphi \vec e_\alpha$ of the basis vectors are perpendicular to them and have equal magnitude, as shown in Fig.~\ref{Fig:3BasRotComp}.
-Let us denote this magnitude by $\omega_\varphi$.
-Then
+Consider the covariant derivative $\nabla_\tau$ along a curve on the sphere, and return for a moment to the real basis sections $\{\vec e_\theta, \vec e_\varphi\}$.
+The connection coefficients are determined by the covariant derivatives of the basis vectors.
+Since the basis is orthonormal, the only degree of freedom it has inside the fiber is the rotation.
+Thus the covariant derivatives $\nabla_\tau \vec e_\alpha$ of the basis vectors are perpendicular to them and have equal magnitude, as shown in Fig.~\ref{Fig:3BasRotComp}.
+Let us denote this magnitude by $\omega_\tau$.
+We have